These "power tool" ideas for studying really work, and

 provides original awareness with intention to remember and makes you practice

-on exams.
+on exams or in life.
 Timing is important, because you must capture ideas while they're

 still in your short-term memory.
 Don't wait until the end of the chapter